Seaford Town, Jamaica

 Seaford Town is a settlement located in the parish of Westmoreland in Jamaica.
 It is located on the westernmost side of the island.
-It is commonly known as "German Town," due to the settlement of the area by German labourers in approximately 1835.
+It is commonly known as "German Town", due to the settlement of the area by German labourers in approximately 1835.

 History

 It was founded by Charles Ellis, 1st Baron Seaford.

+In 2025, Hurricane Melissa destroyed all public buildings in Seaford Town.